benmvp/slides/2022/connecttech/webdev.md

 NOTES:

 - Well you use `1x1.gif`!
   - It's known as a "spacer gif"
   - And yes I say "gif" not "jif" 😀
 - It was 100% transparent, so it was see-thru
   - It was teeny tiny in size because its 1x1
-  - We Used it to do "pixel perfect" spacing before CSS
+  - We used it to do "pixel perfect" spacing before CSS
-- Would work in both horizontal & vertical direction
+- It would work in both horizontal & vertical direction
+  - Just add a `width` or add a `height`
-- We used all over the place!
+- And we used all over the place!
-  - Here we set the pixel to be 40px in width to indent
+  - Here we set the spacer gif to be `40px` in width to indent
 - Again, responsive design & development wasn't a thing

 /////